AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/openjdk-projects/jmh.md

 </table>

-I used 'R' to print the summary details of both data sets for both types of collections.
-This gives more details to plot other types of graphs.
+'R' is used parse the JMH benchmark data and plot these graphs.

+‘R’ summary gives some extra details

 <table>
     <thead>